 We designed twisted environment and unusual environment color tone to represent this special mechanism's visual effect.

 Every time when the player bumps into a dangerous portion of an item, instead of going returning to the start of the level, time will rewind a few seconds to before the dangerous situation.
 This allows the whole game have less punishment, offer more enjoyment to the players, and another layer of strategy for time/positioning challenges.

 We chose to desaturate the color of the scene and show a big clock running backward to represent the time rewind visually.

 In order to make a good representative of the game mechanism, our team chose two gears as the game characters.
 My character design was focusing on giving each of characters a strong and opposite personality, and making their personalities represent at each action in the game through animation.
 At the same time, make sure the two characters are visually recognizable on the small mobile screen.

 I used the characters in the movie UP as inspiration.

 Do you want to play with me?

 Go away, leave me alone!

 Collecting the nerve cells in each level to unlock stickers, which can be used in the iMessage, is one of the important features in the game.
 We chose 24 memorable elements in the game and turned them into stickers.
-These designs not only reinforce the fun of collecting and give added replayability, but also helps with organic growth of the product and builds the Cognition IP by letting players share their unique collectable stickers on iMessage.
+These designs not only reinforce the fun of collecting and give added replayability but also helps with the organic growth of the product and build the Cognition IP by letting players share their unique collectible stickers on iMessage.